Skip to content

 lodash = "url:http://cdn/lodash.tpr"

-The lockfile records the fully resolved URL or path used for each dependency so a re-install on another machine fetches the exact same bytes — even if the registry’s latest pointer moves.
+The lockfile records the fully resolved URL or path plus a SHA-256 of the downloaded bytes for each dependency, so a re-install on another machine fetches the exact same bytes — even if the registry’s latest pointer moves.
+A re-install that finds the same URL serving a different SHA-256 than the lockfile records is refused rather than silently overwritten.

 When the AOT compiler sees import "name", it tries (in order):